sec-edgar/sec-edgar/docs/source/filings.rst

 Filings
 =======

-Filings can be downloaded using the :class:`SECEdgar.base.Filings` class found in the ``SECEdgar.filings`` module.
+Filings can be downloaded using the :class:`SECEdgar.base.Filing` class found in the ``SECEdgar.filings`` module.
 These classes inherit from the :class:`SECEdgar.base._EDGARBase` class.
 This class provides relevant ``**kwargs`` for making requests and the number of filings to fetch.